ana-nv/nv-lab/leaving/Readme.md

 # TODO list and guidelines for people who are leaving
+- [ ] Make sure that all subject's private data that is irrelevant for research (e.g. bank account information for reimbursement) is deleted
+- [ ] Make sure that all incidental findings have been clarified, and once this is the case, delete subjects' contact information if you kept it
 - [ ] Return your key to Chrissy once you don't need a desk
-- [ ] In the top level of your directory on storage, create a text/markdown named file named "projects" containing server paths (/storage/,   J:\, or external storage in the case of Marilena) as follows
+- [ ] At the top level of your directory on storage, create a text/markdown named file named "projects" containing server paths (/storage/,   J:\, or external storage in the case of Marilena) as follows
-- [ ] it would be nice if you could put a contact email for after your uni-graz email address expires (optional, of course) at the top
+- [ ] It would be nice if you could put a contact email for after your uni-graz email address expires (optional, of course) at the top
 1. project nickname
 2. Final version (from the MRI/behavioral lab) of the stimulus script
 3. Raw data (whichever applies)